-Barehipani Waterfall is a two-tiered waterfall located in Simlipal National Park in Mayurbhanj district.
-It is one of the highest waterfalls in India.
-The waterfall is situated at on the Budhabalanga River flowing over Meghasuni mountain of the Eastern Ghats.
-The Barehipani Waterfall is more than 400 metres high, and it runs up the hills.
-Top Attractions Tourist place in Mayurbhanj
+Barehipani Waterfall is a two-tiered waterfall located in Simlipal National Park in Mayurbhanj district and is about 67 km from Baripada Bus stand.
+It is the highest waterfall in Odisha and the second-highest waterfall in India.
+The waterfall has situated on the Budhabalanga River flowing over the Meghasuni mountain of the Eastern Ghats.
+The Barehipani fall is more than 400 metres high, and it runs up the hills.
+It is a tiered waterfall with two drops.
+There are a Nature Camp and a guest house located near the Barehipani waterfall.
+Barehipani fall is one of the most popular tourist places in Mayurbhanj, Odisha.

 POPULAR TOURIST PLACES IN MAYURBHANJ